idio-sync/romm-comm/README.md

 - Generate and pass EmulatorJS launcher links via command or include in game details after search
 - RomM API key usage so user/pass do not have to be passed (if RomM implements creating API key)
 - Better IGDB integration (currently pulles IGDB cover url from RomM db entry for game)
-- More robust request command that searches IGDB per platform and passes along requested game ID
 - Look up most popular games (via RomM logs?) and provide stats via command

 ## Requirements